 As sponsored testing programs have become more common, so have questions about privacy and security of the patient’s data.
-This information should be explicitly explained, including how patient data is secured, what patient data is used for and if identifiable patient data can be shared with third parties.
+This information should be explicitly explained, including how patient data are secured, what patient data are used for and if identifiable patient data can be shared with third parties.

 What patient information is provided to pharmaceutical company sponsors?

 - Provides individuals with a clinical diagnosis of inherited retinal disease (IRD) no-cost genetic testing and genetic counseling in collaboration with the Foundation Fighting Blindness and InformedDNA.

 - Is currently sponsored by the Foundation Fighting Blindness, a nonprofit organization dedicated to finding treatments for IRD.
 Any new sponsors will be publically announced and a full list of sponsors will always be available on the program website.

 - Patients have the opportunity to enroll in the Foundation Fighting Blindness My Retina Tracker Registry that aims to accelerate the delivery of therapies for IRDs.